action-jay/action-jay/README.md

 - 👋 Hi, I’m @action-jay
 - 👀 I’m interested in making things work together
-- 🌱 I’m currently learning to create modules for foundryvyy
+- 🌱 I’m currently learning to create modules for FoundryVTT
 - 📫 How to reach me: twitter @action_jay

 <!---